 The maximum general fund budget of a district is the sum of 100% of the district's basic entitlement, 100% of the district's per-ANB entitlement, 100% of the total Quality Educator payment, 100% of the total At-Risk Student payment, 100% of the total Indian Education for All payment, 100% of the total American Indian Achievement Gap payment, 100% of the total Data For Achievement payment, 175% to 200% of the district's special education allowable cost payments, and 75% to 100% of the related services block grant received directly by the cooperative.
+This total is increased for a district that meets the legislative goal for base teacher pay under 20-9-324, MCA, (Teacher Incentive) AND where there is district territory in a county in which the median market value for residential properties is greater than 105% of the median county market value for residential properties in the state.
+For these districts it is required that the maximum general fund budget calculated by multiplying the amount calculated as maximum budget limit by the percentage by which the county median market value exceeds the median county market value for residential properties in the state divided by 60.

-A district may adopt a budget equal to its prior year adopted budget plus any increases in the basic entitlement, the per-ANB entitlement, the five funding components, and an FTK transition amount, if applicable, or the ensuing year's maximum general fund budget, whichever is higher.
+A district may adopt a budget equal to its prior year adopted budget plus any increases in the basic entitlement, the per-ANB entitlement, the five funding components, if applicable, or the ensuing year's maximum general fund budget, whichever is higher.
 However, voter approval is required for any increase in the over-BASE levy.
-See "FY2025 General Fund Budget and Voting Limits" on page 13 for more information.
+See "FY2026 General Fund Budget and Voting Limits" on page 13 for more information.